ratemypraxis/event_score_generator/README.md

 ## Next steps:
 - address speed / try to lighten the load with a smaller spaCY module or less source texts
 - play with structre and randomness a bit with the tracery grammer + other spaCy tokens
-- implement flask to push this to web
+- implement flask to push this to web following [this tutorial](https://rwet.decontextualize.com/book/web-applications/).
 - create a requirements.txt with dependencies
 - maaaybe experiment with a conda environment